Disappearance of Lisa Dorrian: 2000s

+2010s

-On 16 October 2012, the PSNI conducted a search in Comber for evidence relating to her disappearance, specifically for a vehicle that could have been used in relation to her murder.
-On 15 February 2016, the PSNI began searching an area of farmland outside Comber for the body after new information was provided to detectives.
-As well as using cadaver dogs, the officers involved physically searched the undergrowth for evidence of human remains.
+On 16 October 2012, the PSNI conducted a search in Comber for evidence relating to her disappearance, specifically for a vehicle that might have been used in connection with her murder.
+On 15 February 2016, officers began searching an area of farmland outside Comber for the body after receiving new information.
+Cadaver dogs were deployed, and officers carried out physical searches of the undergrowth for human remains.

-On 28 June 2018, the PSNI searched wooded areas in Craigantlet and Carrickfergus using specially trained sniffer dogs in the hope of finding the body.
-Rather than acting on specific information, the searches were prompted after data relating to the case was fed into a specialist UK police database, which then used analytic algorithms to logically predict how far from the scene of the crime her killer might have travelled to dump her body.
-Detectives working on the case stated that they believed her remains were disposed of relatively quickly and with minimal planning after she was murdered.
+On 28 June 2018, the PSNI searched wooded areas in Craigantlet and Carrickfergus using specially trained sniffer dogs in the hope of locating the body.
+These searches were not prompted by specific intelligence; instead, data from the case had been entered into a specialist UK police database that used analytic algorithms to estimate how far a perpetrator might have travelled to dispose of a body.
+Detectives stated that they believed her remains were disposed of relatively quickly and with minimal planning after the murder.

-On 2 April 2019, after receiving fresh information, the PSNI launched a new search for the body at the Ballyhalbert caravan park she was last seen alive in.
-The police focused on a derelict World War II-era airfield named RAF Ballyhalbert beside the caravan park, using ground penetrating radar to examine several underground tunnels and buildings in the area.
-On 5 April 2019, a 49-year-old man and a 34-year-old woman were arrested by the PSNI in the Newtownards area for questioning regarding Dorrian's murder, but were released on bail pending further inquiries after 24 hours of questioning.
-According to the Belfast Telegraph, the man was a former member of the staff at the Ballyhalbert caravan park, to whom Mark Lovett allegedly ran screaming for help at 4:45 am on the morning of Dorrian's disappearance.
-The same newspaper also reported that 34-year-old Naomi Drysdale was arrested for questioning in 2019, before being released without charge.
+On 2 April 2019, after receiving fresh information, the PSNI launched a new search at the Ballyhalbert caravan park where Dorrian was last seen alive.
+Police focused on a derelict Second World War‑era airfield, RAF Ballyhalbert, adjacent to the site, using ground-penetrating radar to examine underground tunnels and buildings.
+On 5 April 2019, a 49-year-old man and a 34-year-old woman were arrested in the Newtownards area for questioning regarding the murder, but were released on bail after 24 hours.
+According to the Belfast Telegraph, the man was a former member of staff at the caravan park, to whom Lovett had allegedly run screaming for help at around 4:45 am on the morning of Dorrian's disappearance.
+The same newspaper reported that 34‑year‑old Naomi Drysdale was also arrested for questioning in 2019 before being released without charge.